miketweaver/bsidesslc-hacker-challenges-2017/crypto_in_the_house/200_black_rider_run/solution.md

 Ok, this looks pretty standard too.
 It must be just a normal [cryptogram](https://en.wikipedia.org/wiki/Cryptogram).
 There's tons of information online about [how to solve](http://www.cryptograms.org/tutorial.php) cryptograms, so go check them out.

-My favorite tool for solving this is: http://scottbryce.com/cryptograms/
+My favorite tool for solving cryptograms is:

+http://scottbryce.com/cryptograms/

 And here's the solution:

 ![solutionfile-solved.png](solution-files/solutionfile-solved.png)

 ## Key